 ●The potential long-term complications from hypertension in athletes are thought to be similar to those in the general population, and include myocardial infarction, stroke, renal failure, and death.
 Hypertension is not recognized as a cause of exertional sudden cardiac arrest.
 (See 'Prognosis' above and "Risk of sudden cardiac death in athletes".)

-- American Academy of Family Physicians, American College of Sports Medicine, American Medical Society for Sports Medicine, American Academy of Pediatrics.
+- American Academy of Family Physicians, American College of Sports Medicine, American Medical Society.
 PPE Preparticipation Physical Evaluation monograph, 4th ed, Bernhardt DT and Roberts WO (Ed), American Academy of Pediatrics, 2010.

 - Black HR, Sica D, Ferdinand K, et al. Eligibility and Disqualification Recommendations for Competitive Athletes With Cardiovascular Abnormalities: Task Force 6: Hypertension: A Scientific Statement from the American Heart Association and the American College of Cardiology.
 Circulation 2015; 132:e298.